 Another special collectivity of France, this group of islands in the central southern pacific contains some of the most remote places in the world.
 The most well-known island is Tahiti.
 The population of the whole collectivity is 267,000, and the per-capita GDP is $21,999.
 The official language is French, and the main industry is tourism, though some agriculture concerns operate here and there throughout the collectivity.
 The temperature swings from about 70 to about 90 year-round.

 Pros: This is one of the most remote places in the world.
-You can probably find some tiny island where you'll never see another person again, if that's your thing, let alone a mosquito.
+You can probably find some tiny island where you'll never see another person again, if that's your thing, let alone an Anopheles mosquito.
 But there are also some fairly developed resort destinations, like Bora Bora, where you can find high-end lodging if you can land a good enough job.
 Divers and snorkelers will be in heaven.

 Cons: This is one of the most remote places in the world.
-You may wind up on some tiny island where you'll never see another person again, let alone a mosquito.
+You may wind up on some tiny island where you'll never see another person again, let alone an Anopheles mosquito.
 The people that are there seem to have a hard time coming to an agreement on how to govern themselves, and they've had a lot of emergency elections lately.
 Also, they have crabs there that can chop a coconut in half with their claws.